 = 8%

-Therefore, despite having a higher EBITDA, XYZ Private Limited has a lower EBITDA margin when compared to ABC Private limited.
+Therefore, despite having a higher EBITDA, XYZ Private Limited has a lower EBITDA margin when compared to ABC Private Limited.
 It means ABC Private Limited is financially more efficient and hence more likely to be favoured by potential investors.

-EBITDA-to-interest coverage ratio or EBITDA coverage ratio is a financial metric which is used to assess a firm’s financial capability.
+EBITDA-to-interest coverage ratio or EBITDA coverage ratio is a financial metric that is used to assess a firm’s financial capability.
 It examines if the pre-tax income would be enough to pay off the firm’s interest-oriented expenses.

 The EBITDA coverage ratio formula is expressed as –

-EBITDA coverage ratio = (EBITDA + Lease Payments)/ (Interest Payments + Principal Payments + Lease Payments)
+EBITDA Coverage Ratio = (EBITDA + Lease Payments)/ (Interest Payments + Principal Payments + Lease Payments)

 If the outcome is greater than 1 or 1, it suggests that the firm in question is financially in a sound position.
 Furthermore, it suggests that the firm is capable of repaying its liabilities.